Skip to main content

 SPARCS plays a critical role in New York state’s healthcare system by collecting data that impact health policies, funding allocations and quality improvement initiatives across the state.
 However, with the constant evolution of guidelines and the high volume of outpatient encounters, healthcare providers face unique challenges to ensure compliance and data accuracy.

-Keep reading to get a better sense of what’s needed to improve outpatient visit coding processes across various your organization.
+Keep reading to get a better sense of what’s needed to improve outpatient visit coding processes across your organization.

 Main SPARCS challenges surrounding outpatient visits